 With a custom built recruitment model you have the data to inform cost-saving decisions like which groups should and shouldn’t receive a robust (expensive) print package.
 Not all students will require the same level of content and expense to enroll—our models will determine the optimal marketing mix for each segment of your next recruitment class.

 Prospective student tagging determines which students should receive phone calls from your counselors.
 This strategic prioritization of your staff’s time ensures they are having the most impactful conversations that will lead to enrollment.

 Forecast Demographic Shifts

-Recruitment modeling includes tracking the changing characteristics of your inquiry pool, which year over year and even month over month will reveal the composition of your class.
-In-cycle you’ll use this information to make strategic pivots to adjust your strategies and manage your pool for goal achievement.
+Recruitment modeling includes tracking the changing characteristics of your inquiry pool, which year over year and even month over month will drive changes in the composition of your class.
+In-cycle you’ll use this information to adjust your strategies and manage your pool for goal achievement.

 Tools of Our Trade

 When you work with Carnegie’s modeling team you’re getting tenured enrollment professionals who have spent years focusing on the data science of enrollment.
-They leverage sophisticated and proprietary methodologies to pair your own data with third party intelligence.
+Our team leverages sophisticated machine learning methodologies and pairs your own data with third party intelligence.
 The result is a more powerful model to inform prioritization of enrollment resources to achieve recruitment goals.